 Part of our series A Philosophical Guide to the Cosmos.

 Is this a serious question, a silly question or both?
 How might we even answer it?
 Do we look for reasons or causes?
 Even if God made the universe, then would our answer have to explain God’s existence?
 Even if there’s not reason, could there be a cause, like the big bang?
 What if the world just is, as Bertrand Russell and David Hume thought?
 But Ken feels that’s too big of a cop out.

-Roving Philosophical Reporter (6:25): Laurence Krauss, author of A Universe From Nothing is interviewed on the topic of nothingness.
+- Roving Philosophical Report (6:25): Laurence Krauss, author of A Universe From Nothing is interviewed on the topic of nothingness.
 Eternal void is no longer empty space, it is a vacuum of virtual particles.
 Space and time itself must pop out from something.
 No space, time, no nothing would be nothing.
 Cause only makes sense in space and time, so one has to think about cause before space and time which wouldn’t make sense.

 John and Ken invite Jim Holt author of Why Does the World Exist: An Existential Detective Story.
 Jim found the question when he was a high schooler and found a copy of Heidegger’s What is Metaphysics?
 He felt the question was at the intersection of all his interests: philosophy, science, and religion.
 What would even answer the question?
 Jim wants to refine the question: maybe the question is nonsense, and it might lead us to a more intelligent question.